• Home

 From waterfalls to wildlife sightings to Alaska glacier hikes, these Girdwood-area trails have plenty to offer every type of adventurer.
 Best of all, many of them are actually fairly easy!

-scenery along the hike to Virgin Creek Falls
+Scenery along the hike to Virgin Creek Falls, just minutes from Alyeska Hideaway

-- Crow Pass, Crystal Lake, and Barnes Mountain Trail – 6.2 miles; moderate
+• Crow Pass, Crystal Lake, and Barnes Mountain Trail – 6.2 miles; difficult

 Portage Glacier Lake